Craig Heath, vegan figure skater

 Craig's enthusiasm and commitment are recognised within the ice dance world, as is his perfection.
 He has received perfect 19 scores for his spins in four consecutive professional competitions and is famous for completing ten double axes in a row in many performances of Toy Story on Ice.

 He had been the Star of Disney on Ice-Toy Story where he played both of the characters Andy and Sid, and starred in Holiday on Ice-Hollywood.
-His performances have led to him being in demand for numerous He has long been in demand and has appeared in leading performances in numerous ice across the world where he has starrred in the leading role.
+He has long been in demand and has appeared in leading performances in numerous ice across the world where he has starrred in the leading role.
 Known for his hard work, energy and likeability, he remains one of the most sought after trainers, choreographers and performers.

 Craig states on his website "I am a Vegan Vegetarian", which may help explain his energy.
 Krzysztof Korcarz, Performance Supervisor for Holiday on Ice- Hollywood says that Craig "brings a happy and positive attitude to work, never making any problems or complaints and always ready to help everybody.
 His performances are always the same high standard.
 I have never seen him lazy or saving energy-even if he has to skate with an injury."